derekgygax/zoo-keycloak/README.md

 Visit the official [Keycloak Downloads](https://www.keycloak.org/downloads) page.
 For this setup, download:
 - **Server** → **Keycloak (Quarkus Distribution)** → **ZIP Format**

+To understand the contents of your Keycloak installation, see the [directory structure guide](https://www.keycloak.org/server/directory-structure).

 ## Setup Instructions